Finschia/ostracon/docs/en/02-consensus.md

 title: Consensus
 ---

-Extending Tendermint-BFT with VRF-based Election
+Ostracon is extending Tendermint-BFT with VRF-based election.

-## Consensus Overview
+## Consensus process

-Ostracon's block generation mechanism based on Tendermint-BFT consists of the following three phases.
-We here refer to the generations of blocks as *height*, and a single approval round consisting of the following three processes as *round*.
+Ostracon's block generation mechanism based on Tendermint-BFT consists of three phases.
+We here refer to the generations of blocks as **height**, and a single approval round consisting of the following three processes as **round**.

+### Election

-**Election**.
-Elect one Proposer and several Voters from a candidate node set.
-This is the same as a Leader Election in a general distributed system, but in blockchain, it must be designed to prevent artificial selection so that malicious interference doesn't degrade the overall performance of the system.
-Also note that there is no centralized authority involved in Ostracon elections to ensure fairness.
-Since the election results can be computed deterministically by all nodes, each node can autonomously determine whether it has been elected as a Proposer or Voter.
+Elect one proposer and several [voters](#validators-and-voters) from a candidate node set.
+This is the same as a leader election in a general distributed system.
+But in blockchain, it must be designed to prevent artificial selection so that malicious interference doesn't degrade the overall performance of the system.
+Also, note that no centralized authority is involved in Ostracon elections to ensure fairness.
+Since all nodes can compute the election results deterministically, each node can autonomously determine whether it has been elected as a proposer or voter.

+### Block generation

-**Block Generation**.
-The elected Proposer proposes a block.
-Unapproved transactions that have not yet been included in the blockchain are shared among nodes in the network via P2P and stored in an area of each node called the mempool.
-The node selected as the Proposer generates a block from the unapproved transactions remaining in its mempool and proposes it to the Voters.
+The elected proposer proposes a block.
+The unconfirmed transactions that have not yet been included in the blockchain are shared among nodes in the network via P2P and stored in an area of each node called the mempool.
+The node selected as the proposer generates a block from the unconfirmed transactions remaining in its mempool and proposes it to the voters.

+### Block verification

-**Block Verification**.
-The block proposed by the Proposer is verified by elected Voters.
-Each Voter votes on whether the block is correct or not, and the votes are replicated by Tendermint-BFT to the other Voters, and if more than 2/3+1 of all Voters vote in favor of the block, the block is officially approved.
-On the other hand, if a quorum is not reached, the proposed block is rejected and a new round of elections or voting is started over (Tendermint-BFT has several shortcuts depending on the reason for rejection).
+The elected voters validate the block proposed by the proposer.
+Each voter votes on whether the block is correct, and Tendermint-BFT replicates the votes to the other voters.
+If more than ${2 \over 3}+1$ of all voters vote in favor of the block, the block is officially approved.
+On the other hand, if a quorum is not reached, the proposed block is rejected, and a new round of elections or voting is started over.

 ![VRF-based Block Generation Round](../static/consensus/vrf_based_round.png)